How To Write A Strong Analysis Chapter

 Here’s an example:

-#4 – Use models and frameworks purposefully and sparingly.
+#4 – Use models and frameworks purposefully.

 All too often, I see numerous models and frameworks included in an assignment with no clear purpose or attempted justification.
 Understandably, students feel the need to include as many models and frameworks as possible to show that they’ve done their reading.
 This is, however, a mistake.